REMINDER: UNCLASS/FOUO AND CUI ARE NOT AUTHORIZED ON THIS SITE

 Each case must be judged on its own merits, and final determination remains the responsibility of the specific department or agency.
 Any doubt as to whether access to classified information is clearly consistent with national security will be resolved in favor of the national security.

-DISCLAIMER: The appearance of non-government information does not constitute endorsement by the U.S. Army
+The appearance of non-government information does not constitute endorsement by the U.S. Army

 Accessibility/Section 508